EstellaHumanoids/Humanoid-Robot/README.md

 - **Neck**
 - **Spine**

-The project started in 2017 under **Prof. Behnam Rahnama** at Medis Startup Studio.
+The project idea started in 2016 introduced **Prof. Behnam Rahnama** at Medis Startup Studio.
 It was developed through the joint efforts of Prof. Rahnama, **Negin (Fatemeh) Heiran**, and supporting colleagues.
 Today, Estella continues as an **independent open-source project**, guided by Negin and a global community of contributors.

 Estella is more than a robot, it’s a platform for learning, experimentation, and collaboration.